radioactivebean0/cse167-finalproject/writeups/final_writeup.md

 ![image](../images/high_res_texture.png)

-This solution is an easy fix for the problem.
-However implementing LiSPM is much more resource efficient and gives better results.
+This helps make the pixelation less noticable.
+However implementing PSM or LiSPSM would be the better solution and will give smoother outlines for the same resolution texture.